MicroEJ/docs/ApplicationDeveloperGuide/nls.rst

 - Set the ``DefaultNLS`` class as the default NLS implementation:

   - Create a ``*.properties.list`` file in the ``src/main/resources`` folder (if not already created),
-  - Add the following property: ``com.microej.binarynls.defaultImplementation=[FULLY QUALIFIED NAME TO DEFAULT IMPLEMENTATION CLASS]``
+  - Add the following property in this file: ``com.microej.binarynls.defaultImplementation=[FULLY QUALIFIED NAME TO DEFAULT IMPLEMENTATION CLASS]``
     (e.g. ``com.microej.binarynls.defaultImplementation=com.microej.example.nls.DefaultNLS``).

 - Declare ``DefaultNLS`` as a :ref:`Required type <section.classpath.elements.types>`: